 How do I know when I’m in Ketosis?

-Determining when you are in ketosis is understandably a common concern among many ketogenic dieters when first starting out.
 Generally, most people feel that they are in a state of steady nutritional ketosis once they see a reduction in the adaptation symptoms and a reduction in hunger and cravings, while also experiencing an increase in energy and mental clarity.
 But the most accurate way to know for sure is to test your ketone levels with a blood ketone monitor, similar to testing your blood sugar with a glucose monitor.
 (Important note: there are two types of ketone bodies that can be measured – betahydroxybutyrate (BHB) and acetoacetate.
 BHB is measured in the blood and is generally regarded as the more “accurate” biomarker for determining ketosis.
-Acetoacetate is excreted in the breathe and in the urine and can be measured by breath devices and urine tests strips, both of which I have utilized personally and find to be slightly less precise than blood ketone readings).
+Acetoacetate is excreted in the breathe and in the urine and can be measured by breath devices and urine tests strips, both of which I have utilized personally and find to be a little less accurate than blood ketone readings).

 Optimal Blood Ketone Range

 Most people start to enter ketosis when blood ketones reach a level of 0.5 mM/dL of blood.
 However, the optimal range for blood ketones is from 1.5 – 3.0.
-This is considered the “sweet spot” of ketosis that should provide the maximum amount of health benefits if maintained long term.
+This is considered the “sweet spot” of ketosis that helps support the most health benefits if maintained long term.

 It’s imperative to realize that there is a “danger zone” to ketosis known as ketoacidosis that people commonly confuse with nutritional ketosis.
 However, ketoacidosis usually only happens in those with Type 1 diabetes or late stage Type II diabetes in which the pancreas is unable to secrete sufficient quantities of insulin (insulin has a suppressant effect on ketone production) OR in those with severely compromised kidney function that cannot properly excrete excess ketones.
 Otherwise, nutritional ketosis is a completely natural, normal, and healthy state for most individuals.